Art by Davis Rider

 Sailors Tattoo Pro skirts the line between computerized and hand-drawn fonts, in what is most likely the most flexible set of fonts.
 The Sailors Tattoo Pro set features open, filled, and half-filled letters (top or bottom), as well as two light versions and a set of gradients that can be applied as fills.
 The only drawback?
 Price: each font must be purchased separately, and prices start at $29...

 Tattoo Ink was originally created in 2003, and by now it's just about as cookie-cutter as you can possibly get on your old school tattoo projects.
-With incredibly consistent lettering sizes, and two types of terminations on the half-fill, it's not wonder Tattoo Ink has become the go-to font for everything from tote bags to cell phones to t-shirts and more.
+With incredibly consistent lettering sizes, and two types of terminations on the half-fill, it's no wonder Tattoo Ink has become the go-to font for everything from tote bags to cell phones to t-shirts and more.
 Tattoo Ink makes a great starting point for your first foray into old school tattoo fonts.
+But don't stop there!

 Tattoo Ink font is free for personal and commercial use.